NikhilDasari076/NikhilDasari076/README.md

 Hi, I’m Nikhil Dasari

--👀 Passionate about Data Analytics
+👀 Passionate about Data Analytics

--🌱 Expanding my expertise in: Python,PowerBI and T-SQL -💞️ Looking to collaborate on:
+🌱 Expanding my expertise in: Python,PowerBI and T-SQL

+💞️ Looking to collaborate on:
-    Data Analysis using Python
+    Data Analysis using Python,
-    Data Visualization using Power BI
+    Data Visualization using Power BI and
     SQL Querying

--🚀 Aspiring Machine Learning Practitioner
+🚀 Aspiring Machine Learning Practitioner

--LinkedIn : www.linkedin.com/in/nikhildasari-dataanalyst
+LinkedIn : www.linkedin.com/in/nikhildasari-dataanalyst